kushalsuresha/NSSO_77th_round/README.md

 ## Structure of the repository

 The scripts in this repository assign descriptive labels to source variables and create a separate, labeled copy for variables requiring value mapping, enhancing readability for further analysis.
+The scripts in the [Codes](https://github.com/kushalsuresha/NSSO_77th_round/tree/main/Codes) folder are as follows:

-* RegionMapping.py: Core utility script defining the geographical regions (states and districts) used across other labeling files.
+* [RegionMapping.py](https://github.com/kushalsuresha/NSSO_77th_round/blob/main/Codes/RegionMapping.py): Core utility script leveraged for region mapping (states and districts), across other labeling files.
 * bX.py: A set of scripts with the numerical suffix (like b3, b4, b11) corresponds to specific blocks of NSSO 77th data blocks.